 Our involvement as the College and as the House of Bishops has not just been since last year.
-Right across that period we have been involved ourselves in the Living in Love and Faith course as well as in other groups and works.
+Right across that period we have been involved ourselves in the Living in struggled with Scripture.

-In coming to the response that the House of Bishops has proposed to you we have struggled with Scripture.
 We have theologically reflected.
-We have prayed and we have sought the guidance of God and the movement of His Spirit.
+We have prayed, and we have sought the guidance of God and the movement of His Spirit.
 We have also had proper legal advice and given proper theological consideration to both the Prayers and the Pastoral Guidance.
 In moving forward we will continue to do this.
-Over the period of probably up to July in further development of the Prayers of Love and Faith and also the Pastoral Guidance, having listened to Synod and responded to your comments, we will continue to take proper legal advice and undertake proper theological consideration.
+Over the period of probably up to July in further development of the Prayers of Love and Faith, and also the Pastoral Guidance, having listened to Synod and responded to your comments, we will continue to take proper legal advice and undertake proper theological consideration.
 We will continue to study the Scriptures and we will continue to pray for the movement of the Holy Spirit.